Caster Wheel Brakes - Caster Concepts

 Caster Wheel Brakes

-For heavy-duty applications, there are several different caster brake types with their own set of benefits.
+For heavy-duty applications, there are several different caster wheel brake types with their own set of benefits.
 A quick review will help you determine which would be the best for your application.

 Single Side Caster Brakes

-• A single-side brake is the best option for medium-sized heavy-duty casters with wheels ranging in size from six to 12 inches.
+• A single-side wheel brake is the best option for medium-sized heavy-duty casters with wheels ranging in size from six to 12 inches.
 These brakes offer some of the most ergonomic brake operations in the industry.

-Dual Side Caster Brakes
+Dual Side Wheel Brakes

 Face Contact Brakes

 • Face Contact Caster Brakes are very good when working with heavy loads.
-These brakes provide an expanded holding force.
+These caster wheel brakes provide an expanded holding force.
 This force is achieved through a threaded rod that pushes a plate into the running surface of the industrial caster wheel.

 Poly Lock and Poly Cam Brakes